What is a Pell Grant?

 Federal Pell Grants are the largest source of federally funded grants, so chances are good that if you are eligible, you’ll receive some federal aid.

-They do not have to be paid back, and they are awarded solely based on your financial need (academic grades and extra-curricular activities are not a factor).
-The maximum award for the 2015-2016 academic year is $5775.2
+They do not have to be paid back, and they are awarded based on your financial need (academic grades and extra-curricular activities are not a factor).
+The maximum award for the 2016-2017 academic year is $5,815.2

 Who is eligible to apply for a federal Pell Grant?

 The U.S. Department of Education determines your eligibility based on your answers on the Free Application for Federal Student Aid (FAFSA).
-You must also meet general federal student aid eligibility requirements.
+You must also meet general federal student aid eligibility requirements.3

-Complete and submit the FAFSA as soon as possible after January 1 of the year you plan to attend school.
+Complete and submit the FAFSA as soon as possible after October 1 of the year before you plan to start school.

 Eligible students for a Pell Grant